 Scholarship for Chinese Students Majoring in Media

-Supporting Asia’s Young Creators: DigiCon6 ASIA
+DigiCon6 ASIA: Supporting Asia’s Young Creators

-Every year, TBS invites the creators of each country or territory’s winning work to the awards ceremony in Tokyo, to transcend linguistic and cultural borders and deepen mutual understanding through visual media.
+Every year, TBS invites the creators of each country or territory’s winning work to an award ceremony in Tokyo, where the attendees transcend linguistic and national borders and deepen their mutual understanding through visual media.
 These young creators, who showcase their skills and talent in clips less than 15 minutes long, help each other refine their techniques and will surely enrich the future of visual expression in Asia.

 Corporate Social Responsibility